 Another thing that caught her attention was the ubiquitous kirana (grocery and general goods) store.
 “No matter how underprivileged the area, there was always a corner store offering Coca Cola or Dettol soap.”

 Even poor villagers had consumer power, after all, and FMCG brands had managed to penetrate the least connected areas on the Indian map.
-Infrastructure in India had a long way to go, but
+Infrastructure in India had a long way to go, but some things worked.

 It was later while doing her MBA at Cambridge that Akanksha had an opportunity to participate in the prestigious Hult Prize, competing to create a business model to solve water crises.
 She spent a year developing the idea and eventually won the US $1 million prize.
 “My problem statement was: How do you use something that’s working to solve something that’s not working?”